nikharmsingh/ScreenAssist/README.md

-# VideoGPT
+# ScreenAssist
 GPT for users to query over the video , to find the relevant clips as per their query intent
 =======

-# VideoGPT
+# ScreenAssist

-VideoGPT is a online tool to query on the large videos, to only refer to relevant part of the video. just like how youtube does for it's video
+ScreenAssist is a online tool to query on the large videos, to only refer to relevant part of the video. just like how youtube does for it's video